-Safety is always a concern when traveling and living in third world countries.
+Safety is always a concern when traveling and living abroad.
 Conditions in the developing world may result in circumstances beyond the control of Family Humanitarian.

 Family Humanitarian has been operating successfully in each of our expedition countries for several years and is familiar with the areas to which we will be traveling.
 Be assured that your safety and security are a priority.
 In addition to following any instructions your expedition leader gives you, you should remember to avoid walking, traveling, or being out after dark in urban or rural areas.
 If travel is necessary, do not go alone.
 Also, when in city areas, be sure to keep a very close watch on all of your belongings.
 It is recommended that expedition participants protect themselves from being targeted by thieves by not packing or wearing nice jewelry or expensive-looking watches.

 You will need a passport that is valid for at least 6 months after returning from your expedition.

 If you’ve never traveled to a developing country before, the contrasts between what you may be accustomed to and what you will experience may be substantial.
 The expeditions are conducted in rural villages; expeditions are not tourist vacations.
 You should be physically and mentally prepared to face frustrating and disquieting circumstances while traveling, working, and living in impoverished, primitive areas.
 Village access is often along bumpy roads and sometimes requires a short hike.
-While permanent bathroom facilities and/or heating may or may not be available, bathrooms with basic facilities will be.
+While permanent bathroom facilities and/or warm water may or may not be available, bathrooms with basic facilities will be.

 Sleeping arrangements will likely involve sleeping on the floor of a rustic building or sleeping in a modest/rustic hotel.
 As a rule, conditions are modest and the food is simple but plentiful.
 We do everything within our power to insure food is cooked to US standards of safety.